Financial Aid and Scholarships

 Elizabethtown College Merit-Based Scholarships

 These scholarships are automatically awarded to students based on their high school academic achievements and test scores.
 Students awarded Elizabethtown College Scholarships must remain full-time students in good academic and social standing in order to be eligible for renewal of the scholarships.
-These scholarships are not transferable to the summer sessions and are available for only eight semesters (10 semesters for 4+1 Master's degree students.)
+These scholarships are not transferable to the summer sessions and are available for only eight semesters (10 semesters for 4+1 Master and 12 semesters for the 3+3 Occupational Therapy Doctorate.)
 This money is an outright scholarship to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.
 Amounts retain their original values all four years.
-Please note that merit-based scholarships are available for only eight semesters for our accelerated 5-year Physician Assistant Program.)
+Please note that merit-based scholarships are available for only six semesters for our accelerated 5-year Physician Assistant Program.)

 These are offered to academically superior entering first-year students.
-Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1300 or an ACT composite score of 29, and display leadership, citizenship and extracurricular achievement.
+Strong candidates for this award rank in the top percentages of their high school class, have taken a very challenging curriculum and display leadership citizenship and extracurricular achievement.
+Decisions for merit scholarships will be reviewed with or without standardized tests scores.

 These are offered to academically superior students.
-Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, have a combined Critical Reading and Mathematics SAT score of 1150 or an ACT composite score of 25, and display leadership, citizenship and extracurricular achievement.
+Strong candidates for this award rank in the top 10 percent of their high school class, have taken a very challenging curriculum, display leadership, citizenship and extracurricular achievement.
+Decisions for merit scholarships will be reviewed with or without standardized tests scores.

 Elizabethtown Legacy Scholarship